Lefties in the US need to get over themselves

 Trumpism

-He would, I think, say that Trumpism is just one example out of many which all say the same thing: Democracy is fragile and only survives if we believe in science over superstition.
+He would, I think, say Trumpism is just one example out of many that all say the same thing: Democracy is fragile and only survives if we believe in science over superstition.

 In the US, and probably closer to home, progressive, lefties and liberals need to acknowledge that many of their fellow citizens find them preachy, naive and joyless.